ulex/ZenSharp/README.md

 A shortcuts language for defining [ReSharper](https://www.jetbrains.com/resharper/) live template items.
 You can specify your own live template scheme using flexible language.

-How does it work:

 ![example1](https://raw.githubusercontent.com/ulex/ZenSharp/master/doc/screen1.gif)

 ![example2](https://raw.githubusercontent.com/ulex/ZenSharp/master/doc/screen2.gif)

 How do I get it?
 ---
-You can install directly into ReSharper 2018.1…8.2 via the Extension Manager in the ReSharper menu.
+You can install directly into ReSharper 2019.1…8.2 via the Extension Manager in the ReSharper menu.

 Predefined templates